Qovery/qovery-chart-gcp/README.md

 # Self-Managed Qovery Helm Chart for GCP

 Requirements
-- Having a GKE cluster using the default config and in particular: Public Cluster (we didn't test private but it should work if you have a NAT GW?), kube version <= 1.28
+- Having a GKE cluster using the default config and in particular: Public Cluster (we didn't test private but it should work if you have a NAT GW), kube version <= 1.28

 Steps to install:
 - Retrieve Kubeconfig with the command gcloud container clusters get-credentials CLUSTER_NAME --region=CLUSTER_REGION